Probate Q&A Series

 Apply the Law

 North Carolina law gives several ways to move a motor vehicle out of a deceased owner’s name, and DMV has specific forms for situations where there is no original title or no full estate administration.
 For vehicles, the main forums are the clerk of superior court in the county with probate venue and the North Carolina Division of Motor Vehicles.
 One key statute, N.C.
-Gen. Stat. § 20-77, allows DMV to transfer title after death based on probate documents or, in small, simple estates, based on an affidavit signed by all heirs.
-DMV procedures also allow a duplicate title to be issued when the original title is lost, using DMV Form MVR-4, and a separate affidavit form (MVR-317) helps avoid full probate when certain conditions are met.
+Gen. Stat. § 20-77, allows DMV to transfer title after death based on probate documents or, in some cases, based on an affidavit signed by the person or persons entitled to the vehicle.
+DMV procedures also allow a duplicate title to be issued when the original title is lost, using DMV Form MVR-4, and a separate affidavit form (MVR-317) may be used in qualifying situations.

 Key Requirements